Corny Pork Chops Recipe

 - 2 celery ribs, diced

 - 1 tablespoon chopped green onion

-- 1. Preheat oven to 325°.
-Season pork chops with 1/2 teaspoon salt and 1/8 teaspoon pepper.
-In a large skillet, cook chops in oil over medium heat 2-3 minutes on each side or until chops are lightly browned; drain.
+- 1. Season pork chops with 1/2 teaspoon salt and 1/8 teaspoon pepper.
+In a skillet, brown the chops in oil on both sides.

-- 2. Combine corn, celery, bread crumbs, ketchup, onion, and remaining salt and pepper; place in a greased 11x7-in. baking dish.
+- 2. Combine the corn, celery, bread crumbs, ketchup, onion, and remaining salt and pepper; place in a greased 11-in. x 7-in. baking dish.
 Top with chops.
 Cover and bake at 350° for 45-55 minutes or until meat juices run clear.
 Yield: 4 servings.

 Reviews for Corny Pork Chops

 "Everyone really enjoyed the pork.
 I was the only one who enjoyed the dressing.
 I didn't mind the ketchup taste but maybe next time might use cream of celery.
 I added a little poultry seasoning as well.
 Served it with parsleyed potatoes and broccoli!"

 "I have been making this dish for about 15 years, the only thing I do different is, I do not add catsup, use cream corn instead of the whole kernel, ,and regular diced onions in place of the green onions..
 We call it "pork Chops with Corn Dressing""